anvilproject/anvil-portal/content/typography-test-page/typography-test-page.md

 </figure>

 ####Getting Content Reviewed
-##### Creating a Pull Request Against Staging
+##### Creating a Pull Request Against Main
-Once the file looks ok, submit a pull request against the staging branch, describing your changes and then request reviewers.
+Once the file looks ok, submit a pull request against the `main` branch, describing your changes and then request reviewers.

 ##### PR Review Policy
 We will generally request 2 reviewers for any complex technical content, team consensus for any marketing/branding/value proposition issues and allow the site maintainers to make typo or grammar fixes without additional reviewers.

-> We use the **staging** branch of the  repository as the base for modifying the content.
+> We use the **main** branch of the  repository as the base for modifying the content.

 ###Contact Us
 Please feel free to reach out to us on the [AnVIL Gitter channel](https://gitter.im/anvil-project/Lobby) or email our [help desk](mailto:help@lists.anvilproject.org).